d-khan/sdccd/office_hours.md

 # Office hours of Danish Khan (Spring 2026)

-> Please note that there are no office hours on holidays.
+> Please note that office hours are not held on holidays.
+For a list of holidays, refer to the [Academic Calendar](https://www.sdccd.edu/students/dates-and-deadlines/index.aspx)

-- There are three office hours sessions during the week.
-The office hours starts on 2 Feb 2026 and ends on Fri 29 May 2026.
+- Three office hour sessions are offered each week.
+Office hours will run from February 2, 2026, through Friday, May 29, 2026.
 - All time posted in Pacific Standard Time.

 ## Mondays 11:00 am - 1:30pm (Zoom or in-person Room-107P)